LaytonW/CoPainter/README.md

 WANG, Zixu   | 3035140067

 ## Welcome to CoPainter!
+CoPainter is a online painting software which allows you to draw things with your friends over the Internet.

+It supports multi-client connection, full-color and size brushes, and file saving/loading.
+It runs on different platforms as it is written in pure Java.
 ##### Connection:
 If you start the CoPainter as a server/host, you can click 'Help -> About' in the menu bar